 tiltbillings wrote:In other words, what was utterly dismissed was the traditional metta practices as we see in the suttas and the Visuddhimagga that talks about deliberately cultivating metta.

 Absolutely not.
 We believe that there have been many great meditators that used jhana as a basis for insight.

 You make my point.
-In the talk you linked the triumphalist smugness of the all the participants in that talk towards those who practice metta meditation finds its roots roots in this, it would seem.
+In the talk you linked the triumphalist smugness of the all the participants in that talk towards those who practice metta meditation finds its roots in this, it would seem.